 Best international fare: Pomegranate on Main

-At Pomegranate on Main, you can enjoy authentic Persian cuisine in a beautiful dining room featuring gorgeous local pieces of art.
+At Pomegranate on Main, you can enjoy authentic Persian cuisine in a beautiful dining room featuring gorgeous local artwork.
 Likewise, the outdoor patio is a great place to people watch on nice summer days.
-For lunch, I would recommend trying a Kabob or a fresh wrap, along with a duo or trio of delicious authentic Mediterranean inspired dips.
+For lunch, I would recommend trying a Kabob or a fresh wrap, along with a trio of delicious authentic Mediterranean inspired dips.

 Overall, this is a great choice for a relaxed lunch date.
 The food, service, and setting are all right on point.

 Address: 618 S Main St, Greenville, SC 29601